Arihant-Kumar06/Hands-on-RTL-Design/Module-2/readme.md

 - Input arrives **every cycle**
 - Output must be produced **in the same cycle**
 - Output should be HIGH when the current number is 0
-- Number grows infinitely — cannot store it
+- Number grows infinitely, so cannot store it
 - Use **positive edge triggered flops** with **asynchronous reset**

 ---